House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 essential-knife-making-tools-list

-Although it is super easy and convenient to buy a knife at the store, it can be an incredibly fun and rewarding project to make your own instead.
-To make a knife, though, you need a variety of tools to keep you safe and make the best knife possible.
+Although it is easy and convenient to buy a knife at the store, it can be an incredibly fun and rewarding project to make your own instead.
+To make a knife, you need several tools to keep you safe and make the best knife possible.

-To help you get started on your knife-making projects, we have put together this list of the 17 most essential tools for knife-making.
-In this article, we look at the top tools necessary for knife-making, as well as provide a description and picture of each tool to make the process a bit easier.
+To help you get started on your knife-making projects, we have put together this list of the 17 essential tools for knife-making.
+In this article, we look at the top tools necessary for knife-making and provide a description and picture of each tool to make the process a bit easier.
 Let’s get started.

 Divider 2